OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 Introduction
 ===============

 From the Start menu, select |osgeolive-appmenupath-ETF|.
-The application will take a few moments to start up and will open a web page at http://localhost:9090/ETF
+The application will take a few moments to start up and will open a web page at http://localhost:9090/ETF.

-In the header, there is a menu with 4 options, representing each one differents views and functionalities:
+In the header, there is a menu with 4 options, each representing differents views and functionalities:

 .. image:: /images/projects/ETF/introduction.png
     :scale: 70 %

 #.
-First one is Start test.
-In this section all available (respectively installed) Executable Test Suites are listed.
-Within this section, an Executable Test Suite can be selected and run against a Test Object..
+The first one is Start test.
+In this section all available (i.e. installed) Executable Test Suites are listed.
+Within this section, an Executable Test Suite can be selected and run against a Test Object.

 #.
-Second one is Status.
-This one shows all tests that are currently executed on the system and enables to open a monitor view for single test runs. can check the status of any running test.
-Moreover, below the running tests appear the components currently loaded
+The second one is Status.
+This one shows all tests that are currently being executed on the system and allows to open a monitor view for single test runs to check the status of any running test.
+Moreover, the components currently loaded are shown below the running tests.

 #.
-Third one is Test reports.
-In this one the results any finished test can be checked, opened to see more details or downloaded.
+The third one is Test reports.
+In this one the results of any completed test can be checked, analysed in detail or downloaded.

 #.
-Fourth one is Help.
+The fourth one is Help.
 This one is a link to the documentation.
 Inside it, there are guides on how to use all functionalities of ETF.